-No, you do not need special clothes for tai chi
+No, you do not need a special tai chi outfit

 To be honest, in China I watched four grey-haired gentlemen perform incredible pushhands in plain white T-shirts and cigarettes hanging out of their mouths.
 One’s white pants were so transparent you could see his greeny-tidies through them.
 How’s that for confidence?
 So no, focusing on which clothes is a distraction.

-Maybe you need to consider clothes for tai chi
+Maybe you need to consider buying clothes for tai chi

-Do not split your pants.
+Do not split your pants?
 That’s the bottom line.
 Wear comfortable clothing that any gym store could offer you.
-Please no jeans and birkenstocks.
-See Tye-died Tai Chi for more information.
+Please no jeans and Birkenstocks.
+See Tie-dyed Tai Chi for more information on that.

 Yes, buy specific clothes for tai chi

 Part of the beauty of studying this art is becoming part of the tradition.
-The amazing uniforms that are available are inexpensive and aligning yourself with a class of people who are working towards something greater by wearing their tai chi t-shirt is great.
+The amazing tai chi outfits that are available are inexpensive and aligning yourself with a class of people who are working towards something greater by wearing their tai chi t-shirt is great.
 Go with the whole experience.
-If you need to be convinced about what a uniform can do, watch the 2008 Olympics opening ceremony again.
+If you need to be convinced about what a uniform can do, watch the 2008 Olympics opening ceremony.